joeax/vibespec/structure.md

 *[Note: This section discusses the databases themselves.
 For the data design, refer to the Data section above.]*

 ## Implementation
 [Describes the concrete implementation details, the "how" of the software system.
-It can include details about the specific code artifacts used in the implementation.]
+It can include details about the specific code artifacts used in the implementation. **This section is primarily for developers who understand code.
+For non-developers, the sections above should provide enough information to understand the system's functionality without needing to direct the implementation details.**]

 ### [Code Artifact]
 Artifacts in this list should be specified as direct subsections of the Implementation section, with one or more of these as applicable to your implementation: